cfw-guide/cemu.cfw.guide/docs/installing-games.md

 ---
-title: Installing Games
+title: Installing games
-excerpt: Installing decrypted Wii U dumps for use in Cemu
+excerpt: Installing decrypted Wii U dumps for use in Cemu.
 ---

 This page will take you through the installation of decrypted game dumps in Cemu.
 Ensure that you have your main game, the latest update, and any DLC wanted first beforehand.